 If they aren’t good, look for Time Dilation (DT) and Physics FPS (PFPS) farther down the panel.
-These should be 1.0 and 44.
+These should be 1.0 and 44/45.
 If the values are below 0.8 and 30, the server hosting the region is lagging, which can be from any number of causes, which you can’t do anything about.
-If the region server lags significantly, it can distort the Ping making it unrealistically high and cause packet loss.
+If the region server lags significantly, it can distort the Viewer’s Ping making it unrealistically high and also cause packet loss.

 On Your End

-If you get bad numbers to SF, the connection problem is Linden Lab, you, or somewhere in the middle.
+If you get bad numbers to SF, the connection problem is either Linden Lab, you, or somewhere in the middle.
 You can open a command window and try tracert to see if it will show where the problem is.
 Google tracert with your Windows version for information on how to use the command and read the output.
-You can use the read out in a trouble ticket to SL or your ISP.
+You can use the read-out in a trouble ticket to SL or your ISP.

 You can see in line 8 one packet had a little problem and took almost 3 times as long to get there and back (82ms).
 A bad connection will start to show long times.
 Lost packets or the routers refusal to answer pings will show as * in place of a time.
 One * in the line is not good but, not serious.
 Retest every hour to see if it persists.
 Two * are a problem and 3 * pretty much means a failure if all pings after show as *.

 If the times for COX were long or showing lost packets then the problem would be with my ISP.
 I can complain to them.

-If the long times and loast packets were in the backbone, Above.net, I would complain to my ISP and SL.
-In a way the backbone is the ISP for COX and SL.
+If the long times and lost packets were in the backbone, Above.net, I would complain to my ISP and SL.
+In a way, the backbone is the ISP for COX and SL.
 You may have more backbone providers showing.
 I’m routing from San Diego to San Jose, a short hop.
-However many you have your only contact point is your ISP and SL.
+However, some may have more or fewer routers between your ISP and SL. fewer is better.

-If the long times and lost packets are in the Linden Lab hops, I would complain to SL and include the output or tracert in the trouble ticket.
+If the long times and lost packets are in the Linden Lab hops, I would complain to SL and include the output of tracert in the trouble ticket.

 Fixing Your End

 Access points and routers have a limit on the number of connections they can handle.
 Each computer opens numerous connections and an SL connection opens way more connections than most programs.
 It is possible to overload some access points and routers.
-Restarts help and indicate that overloading may be the problem.
-Allowing people to piggy-back can use up available connections causing your SL connection to overload the router.
+When restarting the router helps that indicates that overloading may be the problem.
+Allowing people to piggyback can use up available connections causing your SL connection to overload the router.

 If you still get bad numbers and you have a router (not just a Cable/DSL modem/router but a separate device), remove it from the connection path.
 You will need to Google for instructions if you don’t know how to remove the router from the connection path.
 You will also need to have your operating system up to date and a working firewall.
 Putting an unprotected computer on the Internet is high risk.
 A computer with an open exploit can be found and infected in less than a minute.
-Try the test again without the router.
+Once you are safe, try the test again without the router.

 If removing the router solves the problem, you have found it.
 Routers and modems are tricky in that they may look fine and allow everything but Second Life to run.
 Second Life uses a lot of connections.
-About the only way to know if you have a router problem is to remove it from you connection path and connect to SL.
+About the only way to know if you have a router problem is to remove it from your connection path and connect to SL.
 If the problem goes away, you need a new router.
-You may be able to do a firmware update and save the router.
-Google for the ‘How To’.
-Use your routers model and brand in the search.
+You may be able to do a firmware update and save your current router.
+Google for the ‘How To’ on firmware updates.
+Use your router’s model and brand in the search.

-If you suspect the modem, and it belongs to the ISP contact them.
+If your modem/gateway belongs to the ISP contact them.
 They can test it in place.
 They may test it for you even if you own it.
-Ask anyway.
+Ask in any case.
 Or borrow one and try swapping them out.
 These devices have settings in them.
 You need to know the settings to swap them out.
 And some ISPs will not allow you to swap your gateway.
 They will ONLY connect to the gateway device they recognize.
 Again, you can Google to learn how.
 You can call your ISP and ask if swapping devices will work or is allowed.

 You may notice that some lines in your tracert output have no server name.
 Or maybe the route stops short of Linden Lab and you never see the LL server.
 All you get is *’s after a certain point.
 For whatever reason; your computer is not resolving names.
 Some routers have no name and some just refuse to answer pings, so it is not absolutely definitive.
-But, that can be caused by a bad DNS server.
+But, the ‘*’ can be caused by a bad DNS server.
 DNS problems are common on Mac’s trying to use SL… or so I’m told.

 A DNS Gotcha

-Removing all the ISP’s DNS server from your list may also break you ISP provided email addresses.
-Your email client may suddenly not be able to find your ISP’s the POP and SMTP servers.
+Removing all the ISP’s DNS servers from your list may also break your ISP-provided email addresses.
+Your email client may suddenly not be able to find your ISP’s POP and SMTP servers.

 Other Problems on Your End

 Network cards and cables do go bad.
 Wireless connections can be subject to interference.
-If you have problems with everything Internet then the card or cable can be a problem.
-In wireless fluorescent lights can be a problem.
-The new Chinese curly lights can be a problem (the latter also being a fire hazard).
+If you have problems with everything Internet then the card or cable can be the problem.
+With wireless connections, fluorescent lights and the new Chinese curly lights can be a problem (the latter also being a fire hazard).

 Fixing the ISP

 All you can do is call them and work with them.
-The problem may be their hardware, the cables and lines that connect you to them.
+The problem may be their hardware, the cables, and lines that connect you to them.
 Or it may be the Internet modem in your home/office.
 I suggest restarting the modem and computer before calling the ISP.
 Then recheck your connection again.
-If it is still bad numbers, jump in and call.
+If it still gives bad numbers, call.

 Fixing Second Life

 Make sure you are not fighting any known problem by checking the Grid Status page.
 Check it every hour or so while you are trying to track down the problem.
-They won’t post a problem until they know it is wide spread and really their problem.
+They won’t post a problem until they know it is widespread and really their problem.
 That can take 2 to 4 hours.